Japan buys disputed islands, China sends patrol ships

-TOKYO (Reuters) - The United States cautioned China and Japan against escalating a row over a group of islands that both nations claim, warning that tensions between the world’s second and third-biggest economies would have global repercussions.
+TOKYO (Reuters) - Japan brushed off stern warnings by China on Tuesday and bought a group of islands that both sides claim in a growing dispute that threatens to deepen strains between Asia’s two biggest economies.

-On Tuesday, Japan brushed off stern warnings by China and said it had bought the islands from a private Japanese owner.
-China rained warnings on Japan and official media said Beijing had sent two patrol ships to reassert its claim.
+China rained warnings on Japan in the wake of the island purchase announcement and official media said Beijing had sent two patrol ships to reassert its claim.

-“This is the cockpit of the global economy and the stakes could not be bigger and the desire is to have all leaders to keep that squarely in mind,” U.S. Assistant Secretary of State Kurt Campbell said in Washington.

-“We think in the current environment we want cooler heads to prevail, frankly,” Campbell said while answering questions at a debate held by the Centre for Strategic and International Studies.

 The Chinese military’s top newspaper accused Japan of “playing with fire”, and the Ministry of Defense warned that more, unspecified steps could follow.